 The Key Ideas

-Looking at the ideas shared throughout the book, a few of them standout from a tourism and experience development perspective.
+Looking at the ideas shared throughout the book, a few of them stand out from a tourism and experience development perspective.

 Too often we focus on our current situation and improving what we have instead of looking at what we could have.
 Changing the mindset allows us to define the future instead of simply reacting to changes.
-Marketing departments, and in tourism DMO’s, can bring that outsider perpspective needed to design new experiences.
+Marketing departments, and in tourism DMO’s, can bring that outsider perspective needed to design new experiences.
 To get there they need to move from theory to practice and become involved in all stages of experience development.
 That being said, while creating new experiences it’s important to learn to listen and trust your doubts.

 To get there we need to focus on 3 timelines: the now (next 18 months), what’s next (3-5+ years) and the future (5-10+ years).
-The now is about winning the present with incremental innovation, the next is about finding new markets for existing products or new products for existing markets and the future is the disruptive offers that allows us to create the future we want.
+The now is about winning the present with incremental innovation, the next is about finding new markets for existing products or new products for existing markets and the future is the disruptive offers that allow us to create the future we want.

 Constraints and obstacles are necessary to achieve change through creative ideas.
 The process often leads to conflict and tension.
-This is an important part of the creating the future and something the team needs to work through instead of avoiding it.
+This is an important part of creating the future and something the team needs to work through instead of avoiding it.
 If everybody agrees then the new idea is probably not pushing the boundaries enough.

 You have to believe in your story before you can authentically share it.
 A major element of creating change is bringing others on board.
 This is nearly impossible if you don’t first believe in the idea yourself and second if you can’t make the story concrete enough for them to buy into it.

 You’re never fully done.
-After the first launch it’s time for continuous improvements.
+After the first launch, it’s time for continuous improvements.
 Too often our metrics are based around neat projects with start and finish dates.
 We need to move beyond these to focus on ongoing experience development.

 One of my favourite section however is about the difference between a coach and a consultant: